HumzahChoudry/HumzahChoudry.github.io/_posts/2017-08-24-champions-league-draw.markdown

 <li>Tottenham got fuuuuuucked.
 They placed 2nd in the EPL yet end up 3rd in their group</li>

-<li>Liverpool got a dream of a draw as well, hopefully they don't Liverpool it up</li>
+<li>Liverpool got a dream of a draw.
+Hopefully they don't Liverpool it up</li>
 </ul>